A Spectral Element Enrichment Wall-Model: Acknowledgments

 \section{Acknowledgments}

 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under contract DEAC52-07NA27344.
 This article has been assigned an LLNL document release number LLNL-JRNL-860809-DRAFT.
 The submitted manuscript has been created by UChicago Argonne, LLC, Operator of Argonne National Laboratory (Argonne).
 Argonne, a U.S. Department of Energy Office of Science laboratory, is operated under Contract No. DEAC02-06CH11357.
 The U.S. Government retains for itself, and others acting on its behalf, a paid-up nonexclusive, irrevocable worldwide license in said article to reproduce, prepare derivative works, distribute copies to the public, and perform publicly and display publicly, by or on behalf of the Government.
-The research work was funded by the DOE project DE-EE0008875.
+The research was funded by the Department of Defense (DoD) through the National Defense Science \& Engineering Graduate Fellowship (NDSEG) Program and the DOE project DE-EE0008875.
 Lastly, the authors would like to acknowledge the computing core hours available through the Bebop cluster provided by the Laboratory Computing Resource Center (LCRC) at Argonne National Laboratory for this research.